This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Leaf Discoloration

 Yellowing of Monstera leaves is quite common.
 While this could be because of excessive water, low light conditions may also usually cause these two issues to go hand-in-hand.
-Here is an article that will help you grow Monstera even if you have low light conditions in your home.
+Here is an article that will help you grow Monstera even if your home has low-light conditions.

-You may even notice that the tips of your Monstera leaves are turning brown, usually due to excessive direct sunlight that can burn the leaves.
+You may even notice that the tips of your Monstera leaves turn brown, usually due to excessive direct sunlight that can burn the leaves.

-As mentioned earlier, if your plant does not get enough light, the soil will remain damp for a more extended period.
+As mentioned earlier, the soil will remain damp for extended periods if your plant does not get enough light.
 You can try reducing the amount of water you give the plant, or you can move the plant to a brighter place or closer to a window.

 Slow Growth